0BAB1/python_to_fpga_course/readme.md

 # Lectures

-Meant to be watched, you can also follow along
+Meant to be watched during the lecture to understand basic concepts, you can also follow along.

 # Labs 1 & 2

-Meant to be done from scratch, I highly recommend you do thby em yourself by following along during the lab or at home.
+Meant to be done from scratch, I highly recommend you do them by yourself; by following along during the labs or at home.

+## Setup your environement for the lab in advance :

 You can setup you docker environement by cloning [finn](https://github.com/Xilinx/finn) and running :